SpekalsG3/library/README.md

 Just submit your PR :)

 Only these criterias have to be met:
-- All code is Frontend side only.
-It has to work on GitHub pages.
 - Don't recreate components.
 If existing button is not generic enough - fix it and reuse it.
 - Don't install trillion of packages for mundane tasks, no `isNumber` shit.
 It's easy to write it yourself.
 If there are unexpected values - it's your fault, fix the source of invalid sources.